C-EO/gitea-gcloud-ubuntu/README.md

 > You can safely ignore any "context canceled" errors.
 See ["Aborting with incomplete response" &#128279;](https://caddy.community/t/aborting-with-incomplete-response/10990).

-In over one year hosting Gitea on Google Cloud, though, I have only encountered two issues, both of which involved Gitea and occurred after upgrading it (one required removing a webauthn_credential, and the other required a downgrade)...neither involved Caddy, nor Ubuntu, nor any other package.
-(I just started using Crowdsec.)
+In over ~~one~~ two years hosting Gitea on Google Cloud, though, I have only encountered two issues, both of which involved Gitea and occurred after upgrading it (one required removing a webauthn_credential, and the other required a downgrade)...neither involved Caddy, nor Ubuntu, nor any other package. ~~(I just started using Crowdsec.)~~

 #### Troubleshooting a Security Vulnerability